Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Results

-In order to evaluate the imaging capability of FGLIM in pathology, Hematoxylin and Eosin (H{$\&$}E) stained endometrial slides were used as examples.
-Although the pathologic slices were stained with H{$\&$}E, they can be considered nearly unlabeled and transparent samples in the NIR-I window \cite{hong2017nearinfrared}.
-Figures \ref{fig:HE} (a-d) show images of proliferative endometrium, where the green box highlights an endometrial gland with regular shape, containing some cell-like materials.
-Figures \ref{fig:HE} (e-h) depict images of grade 2 endometrial adenocarcinoma, where an irregular-shaped endometrial gland is located in the center of the image, indicated by the yellow dotted line.
-In Fig. \ref{fig:HE} (f) and (g), region 1 shows the secreta in the center of the gland, region 2 shows the tumor cell within the gland, and region 3 is the tumor stroma filled among the glands.
-The FGLIM phase images enable the identification of normal and cancerous endometrial slides with different pathological structures and gland shapes.
+To exploit the suitability for biomaterials, we first test FEM on two endometrial slides, one with proliferative endometrium, and the other diagnosed with grade 2 adenocarcinoma.
+Again, a highly scattering substrate is placed underneath the object to satisfy the multiple scattering condition.
+Our specimens, though stained with Hematoxylin and Eosin (H{$\&$}E), can be considered transparent under FEM illumination, given H{$\&$}E's extremely low absorption in NIR-I window \cite{hong2017nearinfrared}.
+Figures \ref{fig:HE} (a, b) show FEM images of the proliferative endometrium, where the green box highlights an endometrial gland with regular shape, containing some cell-like materials.
+The H{$\&$}E images in Fig. \ref{fig:HE} (c, d) validate these characters.
+Figure \ref{fig:HE} (e) shows the image of the slide with grade 2 endometrial adenocarcinoma, where an irregular-shaped endometrial gland, indicated by the yellow dotted line, shows higher image contrast under FEM, compared to the conventional bright field image shown in Fig. \ref{fig:HE} (h).
+In Fig. \ref{fig:HE} (f), region 1 shows the secreta in the center of the gland, region 2 shows the tumor cell within the gland, and region 3 is the tumor stroma filled among the glands, which corresponds with Fig. \ref{fig:HE} (g).
+The FEM phase images identify normal and cancerous endometrial slides with different pathological structures and gland shapes.